-Balancing Group EntryLegal requirement for RES producers to enter into the balancing group of the SE "Guaranteed Buyer" ("Guaranteed Buyer") in order to sell electricity on the new electricity market under a feed-in tariff or at auction price;Construction PermitAdministrative deed issued by the local body of the state architectural and construction control ("SACC") (applicable to facilities qualified as SS2 or SS3 class of harmfu consequence facility);Commissioning CertificateAdministrative deed issued by the local body of SACC is order to authorise the commissioning of the relevant RE Facility (applicable to facilities qualified as SS2 or SS3 class of harmful consequence facility);Construction Project ExaminationMandatory examination conducted by authorised experior organisations in case the relevant RES Facility qualifies as SS2 or SS3 class of harmful consequence facility; Permitarchitectural and construction control ("SACC") (applicable to facilities qualified as SS2 or SS3 class of harmful consequence facility);Commissioning CertificateAdministrative deed issued by the local body of SACC is order to authorise the commissioning of the relevant RE Facility (applicable to facilities qualified as SS2 or SS3 class of harmful consequence facility);Construction ProjectMandatory examination conducted by authorised expend organisations in case the relevant RES Facility qualifies as Certificateorder to authorise the commissioning of the relevant RE Facility (applicable to facilities qualified as SS2 or SS3 class of harmful consequence facility);Construction ProjectMandatory examination conducted by authorised experior organisations in case the relevant RES Facility qualifies as Project organisations in case the relevant RES Facility qualifies as Environmental ApprovalAdministrative deed issued by the local Environmental Authority evidencing the compliance of the RES-Electricit facility with the environmental requirements as provide by law; Grid Connection Actions performed and administrative deeds issued by th grid operator to connect a new generating facility or t modify or replace the connection of an existing generatin facility to the grid; GuaranteedSet of rules and conditions based on which a GuaranteePurchase ofBuyer is obligated to purchase all RES-Electricity withiElectricityquotas acquired by the Producers at RES auctions;Produced fromRES Facilities
+Balancing Group Entry Legal requirement for RES producers to enter into the balancing group of the SE "Guaranteed Buyer" ("Guaranteed Buyer") in order to sell electricity on the new electricity market under a feed-in tariff or at auction price; Construction Permit Administrative deed issued by the local body of the state architectural and construction control ("SACC") (applicable to facilities qualified as SS2 or SS3 class of harmful consequence facility); Commissioning Certificate Administrative deed issued by the local body of SACC in order to authorise the commissioning of the relevant RES Facility (applicable to facilities qualified as SS2 or SS3 class of harmful consequence facility); Construction Project Examination Mandatory examination conducted by authorised expert organisations in case the relevant RES Facility qualifies as a SS2 or SS3 class of harmful consequence facility; Environmental Approval Administrative deed issued by the local Environmental Authority evidencing the compliance of the RES-Electricity facility with the environmental requirements as provided by law; Grid Connection Actions performed and administrative deeds issued by the grid operator to connect a new generating facility or to modify or replace the connection of an existing generating facility to the grid; Guaranteed Purchase of Electricity Produced from RES Facilities Set of rules and conditions based on which a Guaranteed Buyer is obligated to purchase all RES-Electricity within quotas acquired by the Producers at RES auctions;

 Licence for Electricity Production Administrative deed issued by the National Regulatory Commission on Energy and Utilities ("NEURC") for electricity production according to the licensing conditions for commercial electricity production, approved by NEURC Resolution No. 1467 dated 27 December 2017.
-Under this Licence, the producer has the right to operate an RES- Electricity facility and to sell the generated RES-Electricity on the market; NEURC The National Energy and Utilities Regulatory Commission of Ukraine is the single authority for regulating gas and electricity in Ukraine.
+Under this Licence, the producer has the right to operate an RES-Electricity facility and to sell the generated RES-Electricity on the market; NEURC The National Energy and Utilities Regulatory Commission of Ukraine is the single authority for regulating gas and electricity in Ukraine.
 One of the NEURC's main functions is to issue licences to business entities operating in the fields of energy and public utilities and to exercise control over their licensed operations; RES-Electricity Electricity obtained from RES sources such as solar, wind, aerothermal, geothermal, hydrothermal, wave, tidal, hydropower, biomass, landfill gas, sewage treatment gas and biogas; RES Support Scheme State-aid measures in two forms (i) feed-in-tariff (or "green tariff", as specified by the Ukrainian legislation) effective until 31 December 2029 for RES Electricity producers that commissioned their facilities by 31 December 2023 at the latest; (ii) RES auction mechanism introduced in 2019, aiming to replace the green tariff scheme.
 State support will be provided by means of guaranteed purchase through a Guaranteed Buyer of all electricity produced from RES Facilities within the quota acquired at the auction.